Catsys/q-server/README.md

 2. insert `* * * * * cd PATH_TO_WORKER && php q-server.php worker --single-mode=true` where PATH_TO_WORKER replaced to worker dir in your server.

 ## TODO
-* Global startup script for /usr/bin or alias.
-To be able to call from anywhere as `q-server put --cmd=''`
 * Mysql driver
 * More drivers for the driver god
 * Once run job in worker by id